Gingertonic/Gingertonic.github.io/_posts/2018-02-11-the_prequels_or_from_circus_to_coding.markdown

 **I came to realise three things** in those 2 years after graduation from RCM:
 1. I was technically very accomplished on my instruments *(okay I admit I also studied clarinet, flute and saxophone, not just recorder.
 But recorder was and still is my main ting*)
 2. I however lacked confidence and skills to actually express **me** in my playing I was happy to emulate other composers, players, teachers, but it was going to be a whole new thing to develop the self-confidence to be me.
 I'm still working on this.
-3. I really liked making that app and running show control for the Les Amis show
+3. I really liked making that app and running show control for the Les Amis show and wanted to know more.

 So I embarked on working on items 1 & 2 as I figured that was more acheiveable (ha!).

-I did this by nabbing a place in the inaugral cohort of students at [Berklee College of Music's graduate campus in Valencia, Spain](https://valencia.berklee.edu/).
+I did this by nabbing a place in the inaugural cohort of students at [Berklee College of Music's graduate campus in Valencia, Spain](https://valencia.berklee.edu/).
 I was in the Contemporary Studio Performance class of 2015.
 It was amazing and I met musicians from all over the world all with different backgrounds to share.

 *You can listen to some of the sounds I was making at Berklee by hitting the play button at the top of this page or by following [this link to my Soundcloud](https://soundcloud.com/beth-schofield/sets/portfolio-woodwinds) .*